I am an astrophysicist and my goal is to understand black holes and their impact on the universe.

-- Numerical simulations of black hole accretion and jet production
+- Black hole physics, accretion flows and jet formation

 Instituto de Astronomia, Geofísica e Ciências Atmosféricas